Common Questions from Customers

 Those who decide to invest in the cost of a metal roof will be happy to know their new roof should last two to three times longer than a regular roof.
 In usual terms, you can expect your new metal roof to last anywhere from 40 to 60 years, and sometimes even beyond that.

-When compared to the average asphalt roof, which has a lifespan of just 12 to 20 years, metal roofing is a sound investment that increases home value and lowers energy costs annually.
+Compared to the average asphalt roof, which has a lifespan of just 12 to 20 years, metal roofing is a sound investment that increases home value and lowers energy costs annually.
 The lifespan of asphalt roofing can sometimes vary depending on the climate within your home area.
-The roof is often made of oil-coated paper or fiberglass, which is known to deteriorate quickly when exposed to normal weather.
+The roof is often made of oil-coated paper or fiberglass, which deteriorates quickly when exposed to normal weather.
 The metal roofing, however, does not decompose or decline in quality for decades.

 When compared to wood shingle, shake, or tile, weather-related problems tend to break these substances down quickly.

-More and more homeowners are choosing to install a metal roof because of their many advantages over virtually any other type of roofing system, which include…
+More and more homeowners are choosing to install a metal roof because of its many advantages over virtually any other type of roofing system, which include…

 - In the case of a fire, metal roofs are proven to be safer since they don’t easily ignite.